Deheubarth: Religion

 In the arena of the church, Sulien was the leader of the monastic community at Llanbadarn Fawr in Ceredigion.
 Born ca. 1030, he became Bishop of St David's in 1073 and again in 1079/80.
 Both of his sons followed him into the service of the church.
 At this time the prohibition against the marriage of clerics was not yet established.
 His sons produced a number of manuscripts and original Latin and vernacular poems.
 They were very active in the ecclesiastical and political life of Deheubarth.
 One son, Rhygyfarch (Latin: Ricemarchus) of Llanbadarn Fawr, wrote the Life of Saint David and another, Ieuan, was a skilful scribe and illuminator.
-He copied some the works of Augustine of Hippo and may have written the Life of St. Padarn.
+He copied some of the works of Augustine of Hippo and may have written the Life of St. Padarn.

 List of rulers

 The kingdom of Deheubarth was formed by the union of the kingdoms of Ceredigion, Seisyllwg and Dyfed.
 Ceredigion was absorbed into Seisyllwg and Dyfed was merged with Seisyllwg to form Deheubarth in 909.